LeeChowCA/recipe-extraction/README.md

 ### Areas Needing Improvement 🔧

 - **Measurement Ambiguity**: Casual language and approximations ("a pinch", "handful") need better interpretation.
-For example, we have 1 cup lime juice, 1/2 cup apple cider vinegar, it's not clear.
+For example, we have 1 cup lime juice, 1/2 cup apple cider vinegar on the second recipe from chef's note, it's not clear.
 For some ingredients, we can consider to add some estimation logic

 - **Smart Cooking Method Recognition**: AI should infer cooking methods from temperature ranges:
   - 325-450°F (163-232°C) → Oven cooking (baking for bread/cakes/pastries, roasting for meats/nuts)